 The the Certificate IV face-to-face workshop is delivered in 3 days.
 You may choose to do your assignments either during these 3 days or after completing the course.
 You have 6 months to complete the course as distance education mode.

-Do you offer courses by distance education mode and electronically?
+Do you offer Mortgage Broker courses online or by distance education?

 Yes, all courses are offered by both distance education and online.
 Click here for a FNS40815 information or click here for a FNS50315.
 Further courses will be offered by distance education mode in the future.